Nicholas K. Mitchell

 The censorship of Gretna East Media is a test of our commitment to free expression and student voice.
 How we respond will determine whether GEM can truly serve its purpose as an independent student news organization or become merely another vehicle for administrative messaging.

-Sign the petition to demand a formal press freedom policy from Gretna Public Schools
+A selection of comments left by signees of the petition demanding a formal press freedom policy from Gretna Public Schools.
+Each quoted in full, with permission.

-• "I’m the Editor-in-Chief of my high school’s newspaper, a couple miles over in Lincoln (I won’t mention specific school).
-I pride myself in speaking my mind and writing about what’s happening objectively, without influence from others.
+1. “I'm the Editor-in-Chief of my high school's newspaper, a couple miles over in Lincoln.
+I pride myself in speaking my mind and writing about what's happening objectively, without influence from others.
 This is more than just a cartoon depicting political commentary.
-Reporting on controversial matters is ESSENTIAL, because journalism is all about finding a story and reporting to the people, not to satisfy an administrative body.
-I would want my writers, and any other writers, editors, cartoonists, and any other journalists to know that they are safe in what they choose to report, no matter the topic or the context.
+Reporting on controversial matters is essential, because journalism is all about finding a story and reporting to the people, not to satisfy an administrative body.
 Advisers over admin, any day.
-Sending love to Gretna East!"
+Sending love to Gretna East!”

-• "As a former member of Primary School newspapers I hope every student today takes note.
+2. “As a former member of primary school newspapers I hope every student today takes note.
 News media is one of the citizen's most powerful weapons, but it's just as powerful when used by those in control.
-The weak are violated every day and for multiple reasons most will never find justice, but news media, especially independent news media, has the power to shine a spotlight on these societal bruises.
 A truly strong and proud group welcomes criticism and builds change to right the wrongs before them.
-A weak group hides the truth, silences criticism, and sweeps the ashes under the rug.
-Power to independent media and the journalists that power it."
+A weak group hides the truth, silences criticism, and sweeps the ashes under the rug.”

-• "The job of media is to cover what is happening around you.
-To be told that you're "telling people what they want to hear," is weird.
-News is about what is REALLY happening."
+3. “The job of media is to cover what is happening around you.
+To be told that you're ‘telling people what they want to hear’ is weird.
+News is about what is really happening.”